-Read in January 2026
+Read in June 2026

 Man, doing this is suddenly a pain in the ass.
 It’s not just that I read a lot this month— I’m also logging more essays and articles than I usually bother to.
 But I don’t want to lose or bookmark…